Every June BP publish their statistical review of world energy.

 The progressive changes indicating recent CO2 emissions growth can be seen in the graphic below.

 Global CO2 emissions had previously plateaued.
 But since 2016 they have shown a significant uplift.
 Unsurprisingly the emissions growth has mainly occurred in the developing nation groups India and the Rest of World as their quality of life is progressively improving.
-After a fall in 2015 – 2016 in 2017 – 2018 the was a significant uplift in Chinese emissions.
-In spite of the Europe wide efforts EU(28) emissions have also been growing overall.
+After a fall in 2015 – 2016 in 2017 – 2019 the was a significant uplift in Chinese emissions.

-Notably the only Nation that had consistently reduced its CO2 emissions was the USA, however in 2018 there was a significant uplift of USA emissions.
+Notably the only Nation that had consistently reduced its CO2 emissions was the USA, that reduction resumed again in 2019.

 With increasing installation of Coal-Fired generation throughout the developing world it is now inevitable that Global CO2 emissions will continue to show significant growth, entirely negating the objectives of the Paris Climate accord.